 One of the best ways to keep your Bearded Dragon healthy is consistent and correct husbandry!

-They are likely to shed their skin in the spring and summer when they are eating regularly.
+They are likely to shed their skin in the spring and summer when they eat regularly.
 Any abnormal shedding may occur near the digits and tip of their tail.
 When this happens, they may need to be bathed to avoid any infection.

 Cleaning Their Tank